A Legacy of Leadership, A Lifetime of Achievement

 - Served unprecedented 20 years of service as Mayor

-- Brought the 1984 Summer Olympic Games to Los Angeles—the most successful Olympiad in the history of the quadrennial international sports competition
+- Brought the 1984 Summer Olympic Games to Los Angeles—the most financially successful Olympiad in the history of the quadrennial international sports competition

 - Promoted the expansion of the Los Angeles International Airport and the Los Angeles Harbor—now leaders in the world for cargo and commerce